On dimension and regularity of bundle measures: Estimates for the rectifiable part

 \subsection{Tangent measures and rectifiability}

-The notion of tangent measure, introduced by Preiss in \cite{P} is extremally useful in geometric measure theory.
+The notion of tangent measure (see \cite{P}) is extremally useful in geometric measure theory.
 However, one has to be careful while using it in Fourier analysis.
-For example, it is not hard to construct a measure whose one of tangent measures is not a tempered distribution (see also \cite{O} for a more pathological example).
-In this and the next subsection we present how to preserve Fourier analytic constraints in the limit. \begin{definition} (\cite{P}) For a given $r>0$ and a Radon measure $\mu$ we define its blow-up by the formula $\mu_{r,x}(A)=\mu(x+rA)$.
+For example, it is not hard to construct a measure whose one of tangent measures, in the classical sense, is not a tempered distribution (see also \cite{O} for a more pathological example).
+In this and the next subsection we present how to preserve Fourier analytic constraints in the limit, by modifying the definition of tangency. \begin{definition} (\cite{P}) For a given $r>0$ and a Radon measure $\mu$ we define its blow-up by the formula $\mu_{r,x}(A)=\mu(x+rA)$.
 Any measure $\nu$ which is a weak-$\ast$ limit in $M(\R^{n})$ of a sequence of the type

-for some positive $\alpha$ and $r_{n} \downarrow 0$ and $c_{n}>0$ we call tangent measure to $\mu$ at point $x$.
-We denote the set of those measures by $Tan_(\mu, x)$. \end{definition}
+for some positive $\alpha$ and $r_{i} \downarrow 0$ and $c_{i}>0$ we call tangent measure to $\mu$ at point $x$.
+We denote the set of those measures by $Tan(\mu, x)$. \end{definition}

-The above definition can be easily extended on vector measures (in this case, convergence is understood as weak-$\ast$ convergence of coordinates in $M(\R^{n})$).
+The above definition can be easily extended to vector measures (in this case, convergence is understood as the weak-$\ast$ convergence of coordinates in $M(\R^{n})$).
 For rectifiable measures it suffices to consider normalizaitons of blow-ups given by suitable power functions.